-For all the information on our fees, how and when we update them and some tips on avoiding misleading deals, please have a look at our Fees Policy
+For all the information on our fees, how and when we update them and some tips on avoiding misleading deals, please have a look at our Fair Pricing Policy

 The Current fee guide gives you all the guideline costs for common treatments here at the Natural Smile.
 Its is almost impossible to give you a totally accurate cost from a fee guide, there are just too many variables in each person and in each treatment.
 A good example to illustrate this will be the cost of a filling.
 A small filling uses less material and so will be cheaper, a filling at the front of the mouth will be easier for the dentist to get to and therefore take less time, the opposite is true of molars and wisdom teeth.